-Back in the day, streaming videogames was something of a commodity.
-Now, it's more common than ever and incredibly easy to do.
-You can stream directly to popular streaming websites like Twitch from your Playstation 4 or Xbox One, but not from your Nintendo Switch.
+Nowadays, streaming video games is more common than ever and incredibly easy to do.
+You can stream directly to popular streaming websites like Twitch from your PlayStation or Xbox, but not from your Nintendo Switch.
 Not to worry!
-If you want to stream the best Nintendo Switch games, all you need is one of these streaming cards to get started.
-Here are the best capture cards for streaming your Nintendo Switch.
+If you want to stream all of your favorite new and classic Nintendo Switch games, all you need is one of these streaming cards to get started.

 The cream of the crop

 Elgato products have been the go-to choice for streamers and content creators for years, and for good reason.
 The Elgato Game Capture HD60 outputs a 1080p picture at 60FPS, no matter what game you're playing.
 The downside?
 The quality comes at a high price.
 It's also not portable and must be attached to a PCI-e slot.

 This portable capture card is incredibly simple to use, making it one of the best capture cards for Nintendo Switch.
 Just connect the HDMI cables to the device, and you're good to go.
 You also don't need a computer to record; simply switch to the PC-free mode and record in 4k.
 The only downside is that you can't stream in 4k.
 That may not be too much of an issue, though, as the Nintendo Switch natively outputs a 1080p picture anyway.

 If you intend to be recording far more than just Nintendo Switch gameplay, consider the Elgato 4K60 S+.
 While very expensive, it comes equipped with every feature you could possibly need, including allowing you to record directly onto an SD card or straight to your computer, capturing up to 4K 60 FPS gameplay with HDR support.